 - Check injectors/ignition fuse condition. - Remove spark plug then reconnect to ignition coil. - Check that ignition switch and/or emergency engine stop switch is/are at the ON position. - Start engine with spark plug grounded to the engine away from spark plug hole.
-If no spark appears, replace spark plug. - If trouble persists, contact an authorized Can-Am dealer. - 4.
-Multifunction gauge CHECK ENGINE indicator lamp is on and display shows CHECK ENGINE. - Contact an authorized Can-Am dealer. - 5.
-Engine is under a protection mode. - Multifunction gauge CHECK ENGINE indicator lamp is on and display shows CHECK ENGINE, contact an authorized Can-Am dealer.
+If no spark appears, replace spark plug. - If trouble persists, seek service from an authorized Can-Am dealer, repair shop or person of your own choosing for maintenance, repair or replacement.
+Please refer to the US EPA Emissions-related warranty contained herein for information about warranty claims. - Multifunction gauge CHECK ENGINE indicator lamp is on and display shows CHECK ENGINE. - Seek service from an authorized Can-Am dealer, repair shop or person of your own choosing for maintenance, repair or replacement.
+Please refer to the US EPA Emissions-related warranty contained herein for information about warranty claims.

+5. Engine is under a protection mode.

+Multifunction gauge CHECK ENGINE indicator lamp is on and display shows CHECK ENGINE, seek service from an authorized Can-Am dealer, repair shop or person of your own choosing for maintenance, repair or replacement.
+Please refer to the US EPA Emissions-related warranty contained herein for information about warranty claims.